AnmoL11221/Research-MCP-Server/README.md

 - Unified academic search across arXiv, PubMed, and Semantic Scholar
 - Summarization of academic texts using state-of-the-art models
 - Synthesis of multiple paper abstracts into a single summary
+- Q&A over a set of papers using Retrieval-Augmented Generation (RAG)
 - Citation generation in APA style
 - Redis caching for efficient repeated queries
 - Professional logging and error handling